TharunKommaddi/OracleApex/Oracle Apex PL SQL Codes.md

 */

-# This script updates specific columns in the T_MS_PARAMETER table to predefined values if they are NULL.*/
+# This script updates specific columns in the T_MS_PARAMETER table to predefined values if they are NULL.

 DECLARE
     v_sql VARCHAR2(4000);